Parents, Guardians & Mentors

 What we can promise you...

-- We are complying with the FERPA laws that affect what information we can and cannot share with our student’s family members and/or guardians.
-If a student would like for their information to be made available to others, then they must first complete a FERPA waiver.
+- We are complying with the FERPA laws that affect what information we can and cannot share with our student's family members and/or guardians.
+If a student would like for their information to be made available to others, then they must first complete a FERPA waiver, and indicate on their study abroad application that we can communicate certain information to you.
 Please visit FERPA/Academic Information Waiver for more information about FERPA.

 - We are preparing your student to adapt, learn, and excel in their new environment.

 - We are mitigating risks appropriately in all locations where we place students.

 - We are communicating with your student's host institution or program provider appropriately with information pertinent to their experience before, during, and after their education abroad experience.

 - We are listening to your student and responding promptly to their concerns regarding registration, billing, and other university matters.

 - Your student understands the centrality of their role in co-creating a positive education abroad experience to include disclosing any needs they have that might affect their health, safety, or wellness.
 Students should feel comfortable sharing issues and concerns directly with program staff in their host country, and students are responsible for paying any bills, library fines, or balances owed to TTU in a timely manner.

 - Your student has made the time to discuss with you the goals and expectations that they have for their international experience.
 Students must also be thinking ahead about housing and registering for classes for the semester following their education abroad experience.